seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_pdf.md

 - . the dot means: any character
 - * the star means: the previous character, repeated any time.

-So: "select nodes which have a name starting with L, followed by any character"
+So: "select nodes which have a name starting with L, followed by any character, in any number"

 //ST: !
 Please note that you need to check the box "regex":